 Hay Fever vs Cold: Key Differences and Treatments

 Every year, many people in the UK struggle with seasonal allergies and common colds.
 At first glance, hay fever and cold symptoms can appear quite similar — sneezing, runny nose, and congestion.
 However, understanding the differences between hay fever vs cold is crucial for effective treatment and relief.
-In this guide, we’ll explore the key differences, causes, symptoms, and treatments, and explain when you should seek advice from a Private GP in London.
+In this guide, we’ll explore the key differences, causes, symptoms, and treatments, and explain when you should seek medical advice.

 Understanding Hay Fever vs Cold